phaubertin/critters/README.md

 Critters have two senses: vision and smell (**src/scene.c**).
 Vision is limited to a +/-63 degrees angle.
-Critters know the distance and angle of the nearest food item, predator and outer wall within that angle and subject to a distance limit.
+Critters know the distance and angle of the nearest food item, danger and outer wall within that angle and subject to a distance limit.
 The closest item of each type within the visual field might not be the closest overall.
-Critters' sense of smell allows them to know the distance of the closest food item and predator omnidirectionally up to a distance limit (they cannot smell walls).
+Critters' sense of smell allows them to know the distance of the closest food item and danger omnidirectionally up to a distance limit (they cannot smell walls).
 That makes eight inputs (**src/stimuli.h**):

 * (Vision) Distance and angle of nearest food item within the visual field.
-* (Vision) Distance and angle of nearest predator within the visual field.
+* (Vision) Distance and angle of nearest danger within the visual field.
 * (Vision) Distance and angle of nearest outer wall within the visual field.
 * (Smell) Distance of nearest food item.
-* (Smell) Distance of nearest predator.
+* (Smell) Distance of nearest danger.

 Each critter's brain is a small feedforward artificial neural network with a single hidden layer (**src/brain.c**).
 The two outputs of the neural network